Betty-Blocks-Services/docusign-block/functions/docusign-create-sign-request/readme.md

 > [!NOTE]
 > This is a very basic implementation of an API endpoint.
 > Securing the endpoint and parsing the request can be done however you like.
+>
+> Also, it might take a while for DocuSign to send the request after the request is completed

 1. Create a new action and name it `[API][DS] Sign Request Callback`